myaut/dtrace-stap-book/book/kernel/fs.md

 Solaris structures organization is much more clear:
 ![image:vfs](solaris/vfs.png)

 Like Linux, each process keep an array of `uf_entry_t` entries while entry in this array points to an open file through `uf_file` pointer.
 Each file on filesystem is represented by `vnode_t` structure (literally, _node on virtual file system_).
-When file is opened, Solaris creates new `file` obect and saves open file mode in flag fields `f_flag` and `f_flag2`, current file position in `f_offset` and pointer to a `vnode_t` in `f_vnode`.
+When file is opened, Solaris creates new `file` object and saves open file mode in flag fields `f_flag` and `f_flag2`, current file position in `f_offset` and pointer to a `vnode_t` in `f_vnode`.

 `vnode_t` caches absolute path to a file in `v_path` field.
 Type of vnode is saved in `v_type` field: it could be `VREG` for regular files, `VDIR` for directories or `VFIFO` for pipes.
 VFS will keep `v_stream` pointing to a stream corresponding to FIFO for pipes, and list of pages `v_pages` for vnodes that actually keep data.
 Each filesystem may save its private data in `v_data` field.
 For UFS, for example, it is `inode` structure (UDF also uses different `inode` structure, so we named it `inode (UFS)` to distinguish them).
 UFS keeps id of inode in `i_number` field, number of outstanding writes in `i_number` and `i_ic` field which is physical representation of inode on disk, including uid and gid of owner, size of file, pointers to blocks, etc.

 Like in case of vnode, Solaris keeps representation of filesystem in two structures: generic filesystem information like block size `vfs_bsize` is kept in `vfs_t` structure, while filesystem-specific information is kept in filesystem structure like `ufsvfs_t` for UFS.
-First structure to specific structure through `vfs_data` pointer. `vfs_t` refers to its mountpoint (which is a vnode) through `vfs_vnodecovered` field, while it refers to filesystem object through `v_vfsmountedhere` field.
+First structure to specific structure through `vfs_data` pointer. `vfs_t` refers to its mount point (which is a vnode) through `vfs_vnodecovered` field, while it refers to filesystem object through `v_vfsmountedhere` field.

 DTrace provides array-translator `fds` for accessing file information through file descriptor -- it is an array of `fileinfo_t` structures:
 ```